My Al Capone Museum | home

 And finally, you can't argue with the above definite proof.
 Here is a copy of Al Capone and Mae Coughlin's real marriage documents with the correct date of 12-30-1918!
 Now you know very well that John "The Brains" aka "The Fox" Torrio would not make such a foolish error with a date, especially on a gift for two people he really cared about.

-As always, just because the item is found at reputable auction house with so called appraising experts, that does not mean they are not prone to fakes or to make mistakes!
+As always, just because the item is found at a reputable auction house by so-called appraising experts, that does not mean they are not prone to fakes or to make mistakes!
 Do your own research!
 Demand provenance!
 If it's not solid or does not make sense, then just walk away!
-After all, It's your hard earned money!
+After all, it's your hard-earned money!

 "I have seen his personal whiskey glass with a letter "C" on it at auction?"